Wheatgrass — sometimes called liquid sunshine or green blood because of its chlorophyll content — is popular in juice bars across the world.

 Wheatgrass and Inflammation

-Inflammation is the body’s natural response to disease, infection, and injury, but prolonged or chronic inflammation is believed to contribute to many health conditions including cancer and heart disease.
+Inflammation is the body’s natural response to disease, infection, and injury, but prolonged or chronic inflammation is believed to contribute to many health conditions.

 - Studies have suggested that the antioxidant properties in wheatgrass might help reduce inflammation as high antioxidant levels lead to lower inflammation.